jasonmpittman/research-ideas/research-ideas-2017.md

 To what extent are hybrid or online-only conferences trending positive in STEM fields?

+What are the common factors that lead students to not participants in academic research opportunities?

+What are the potential incentives offered to undergraduate STEM majors that lead to a sustained research and publication engagement?

 #### Week 3
 *What pedagogical strategies are most commonly used in teaching cybersecurity matched concept and tools (e.g. port scanning and nmap)?*